asanakoy/kaggle-lyft-motion-prediction-av/README.md

 - To skip training the 1st level models, you can download the pretrained weights by running `bash download_1st_level_weights.sh`.
 - To skip training and inference of the 1st level models, you can download all predicts.
 More details on this are in [src/1st_level/submissions](src/1st_level/submissions).
 - More details on how to use 2nd level model are in [src/2nd_level](src/2nd_level).
-- Our final 2nd level model with *XX Private LB score* is already committed in this repository ([src/2nd_level/transformer.bin](src/2nd_level/transformer.bin)).
+- Our final 2nd level model with *9.404 Private LB score* is already committed in this repository ([src/2nd_level/transformer.bin](src/2nd_level/transformer.bin)).
 To run inference using this model you can directly execute `cd src/2nd_level && python infer.py`.